Marwan al-Shehhi: Early life

-Marwan Yousef Mohamed Rashid Lekrab al-Shehhi was born on 9 May 1978, in Al Qusaidat, Ras Al Khaimah, United Arab Emirates, the son of an Arab imam father and an Egyptian mother.
+Marwan Yousef Mohamed Rashid Lekrab al-Shehhi was born on May 9, 1978, in Al Qusaidat, Ras Al Khaimah, United Arab Emirates, the son of an Emirati imam father and an Egyptian mother.

 Described as a quiet and devout Muslim, details about al-Shehhi's life in the UAE, however, are difficult to acquire.
 He was a part of the Shihuh tribe through his father's side.
 According to an October 2001 article in The New York Times, "If residents of Mr. Shehhi's hometown had heard of him before now, they were certainly not telling strangers.
 Four hours spent in the community yielded no address and no one – policemen, firemen, pedestrians or local officials – who did anything more than shrug at the mention of his name."

 His teacher in Germany, Gabriele Bock, recalls him as someone who seemed to be struggling to have plans for the future while studying there.

 While in Germany, al-Shehhi enrolled in the University of Bonn after completing a German course.
 He left Germany in June 1997 to attend to problems at home although the university forbade him.
 In early 1998, al-Shehhi transferred to the Technical University of Hamburg.
 A poor student, al-Shehhi was directed by the Scholarship program administrators to repeat a semester of his studies back in Bonn beginning in August 1998.
 Al-Shehhi did not enroll back at Bonn until January 1999 and continued to struggle with his studies.
 By July 1999, Marwan returned to Hamburg to study shipbuilding.

 It has been reported al-Shehhi also married in 1999, holding a belated celebration in January 2000, in an arranged marriage by his half-brother with a young woman named Fawzeya.